cosmos/cosmos/WHITEPAPER.md

 ### Pegging to Other Cryptocurrencies

 A priveleged zone can act as the source of a pegged token of another cryptocurrency.
-A peg is in essence similar to the relationship between a Gnuclear hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
-A peg-zone on the Gnuclear network keeps up with both the hub as well as the other cryptocurrency.
+A peg is in essence similar to the relationship between the Atom hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A peg-zone on the Atom network keeps up with both the hub as well as the other cryptocurrency.
 The indirection through the peg-zone allows the logic of the hub to remain simple by encapsulating any non-Tendermint consensus light-client verification logic onto the zone.

-For instance, a Gnuclear zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "target").
+For instance, an Atom zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "target").
 This contract